 The Nomad Status tiles

-These tiles provide information about how Nomad is performing, including: the distribution of Nomad client versions across the network, client health status
+These tiles provide information about how Nomad is performing, including the distribution of Nomad client versions across the network.

 This tile displays the distribution of Nomad client versions across your environment.
-The red bar indicates the number of clients that do not have Nomad agents installed (y-axis) and the turquoise bars identify the version (x-axis) and the number of clients for that version.
+The red bar indicates the number of computers that do not have the Nomad client installed (y-axis) and the turquoise bars identify the version (x-axis) and the number of clients for that version.

 This tile currently has a dependency on hardware inventory, which is handled by the reports installer.
 We are working on removing this dependency in a future release.